YoeDistro/yoe-distro/docs/superproject-management.md

     subprojects (example, repo can apply a tag to all the subprojects).
 However, with Yocto, you are typically using 3rd party layers where you don't own the repository and can't push tags to these repositories.
-  - optmized for development when subprojects are changing a lot
+  - optimized for development when subprojects are changing a lot
 - cons
   - To lock down layers, you have to specify the git hash in the manifest: https://github.com/Angstrom-distribution/angstrom-manifest/blob/angstrom-v2018.06-sumo/default.xml#L22.